Asmat-Lab/ctf-writeups/HackTheBox/Starting-Point/Meow/writeup.md

 ## What I Learned
-- Basic service enumeration with Nmap
+- How to use Nmap for basic service enumeration
-- How Telnet works and why it's insecure
+- What Telnet is and why it's considered insecure (credentials sent in plaintext)
-- Default credential attacks
+- Default credential attacks as a first step when finding open services